hubtty/hubtty/CONTRIBUTING.rst

 Philosophy
 ----------

-Gertty is based on the following precepts which should inform changes to the program:
+Ghubtty is based on the following precepts which should inform changes to the program:

 * Support large numbers of review requests across large numbers of